johnathanvman/F6/index.md

 							if(SluttyUnit != null && Math.random()<.5){
 								Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.
 My SLU hugs me from behind, telling me how brave I am.")
 								Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.
 My SLU hugs me from behind, telling me how brave I am.
 She starts reaching between my legs, but I slap her hand away, we need to stay focused in here!")
+								Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.
+My SLU finds a bottle of booze, and quickly pops it open.
+We take a break and finish it before continuing. ")
 							}
 							Entrys.push("I kick open the wooden door and we charge inside before noticing the rooms empty.")
 						}